-Segregation of duties is ideal for assisting with the prevention of fraud and error but the reality for many small businesses is that they can’t afford the number of staff required for proper segregation.
-Redundancies within the accounts departments of small businesses increase the risk as remaining staff pick up more duties from those that have left.
+Segregation of duties is essential for helping to prevent fraud and error, but the reality for many small businesses is that they can’t afford the number of staff necessary for proper segregation.

 This case is a timely reminder to review your internal control systems and the segregation of duties.
 Where you can’t cover off the risks business owners need to pay attention to the detail.
-It’s OK to delegate but it pays to keep tabs on the critical things.
-From now on my client will be receiving all IRD correspondence first and checking himself that IRD have been paid.
-One of our senior staff will fully reconcile the balance sheet monthly to ensure it is free of error.
+It’s OK to delegate, but it pays to keep tabs on the critical things.
+From now on my client will be receiving all IRD correspondence first and checking for himself that IRD have been paid.
+One of UHY Haines Norton’s senior staff will fully reconcile the balance sheet each month to ensure it is free of error.

-If you would like to know more about what can be done to prevent fraud and error please let us know.
-We have a large team of skilled professionals that can help.
+If you would like to know more about what can be done to prevent business fraud and error please contact us – we have a large team of skilled professionals that can help.

 Grant Brownlee is Managing Director at UHY Haines Norton.